robhague/sql_worksheets/README.md

-# Worksheets - a browser-based interface
+# SQL Worksheets - a browser-based interface

-Worksheets provide a simple browser-based interface to databases (and potentially other services).
+SQL Worksheets provide a simple browser-based interface to databases (and potentially other services).
 The user types queries into a text area, and the response is shown below.
 The worksheet provides a record of queries, and allows queries to be edited and resubmitted.

 # Requirements